wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ## Kali Nethunter

-I am planning on installing Kali Nethunter on my Sony Xperia 1 III.
+I am planning on installing Kali Nethunter on my old Sony Xperia 1 III.
 This will allow me to do more security research on the go.

+## Self-hosting Security

+I am moving to self-host as much of my digital content as possible, to force myself how to learn to secure things properly.